Chaturon Chaisang: Politics

 Chaturon was a Member of Parliament from Chachoengsao from 1986 until the 2006 Thai coup d'état.
 His entry into official Thai politics was planned and supported by his father.
 He played down his past as a leftist student activist, and instead presented himself as a US-educated, new-generation politician and son of an established MP.
 Initially affiliated with the Democrat Party, he served as assistant secretary to the deputy minister of finance from 1986 to 1989.
 He then defected to the minor People's Party (Phak Prachachon), just to join the Thai Nation Party (Chart Thai) little later on invitation by Kraisak Choonhavan, another former leftist student activist and son of Prime Minister Chatichai Choonhavan.
 In the Chatichai administration, Chaturon was made secretary to the Minister of Commerce.

-In 1992 Chaturon again switched parties and joined the New Aspiration Party (NAP) of General Chavalit Yongchaiyudh.
+In 1992, Chaturon again switched parties and joined the New Aspiration Party (NAP) of General Chavalit Yongchaiyudh.
 Chaturon became a "poster child" and spokesman of this party.
-After the bloody events of "Black May" 1992, Chaturon advocated political reform.
+After the bloody events of Black May in 1992, Chaturon advocated political reform.
 He served as the NAP's representative on the special committee for constitutional reform.
-During all this time he still maintained contact with his ex-comrades from the time of CPT's armed struggle in Nan Province in the 1970s.
-In 1995 he became Chairman of the parliamentary Committee on Science and Technology, in 1996 a spokesman of the Constitution Drafting Committee.
+During all this time, he still maintained contact with his ex-comrades from the time of CPT's armed struggle in Nan Province in the 1970s.
+In 1995, he became Chairman of the parliamentary Committee on Science and Technology, and in 1996, he became a spokesman of the Constitution Drafting Committee.
 During Chavalit's premiership from 1996 to 1997, he served as deputy minister of finance.
-In 1997 he became secretary-general of the NAP.
+In 1997, he became secretary-general of the NAP.
 In 1998, he was a member of the committee coordinating the ceremony to remember the 25th anniversary of the 1973 popular uprising.
 After conflicts with old-style politicians within the NAP, he resigned from the declining party in 2000.